open-telemetry/opentelemetry.io/content/en/docs/security/otel-collector-configuration-best-practices.md

 processing the data in some way.
 From a security perspective, they are useful in a few ways.

-### Recommended Processors
+### Recommended processors

 <!--- TODO: SHOULD configure recommended processors.
 If so, what are they? -->

 ### Scrubbing sensitive data

-It is common for an OpenTelemetry Collector to be used to scrub sensitive data before exporting it to a backend.
-This is especially important when sending the data to a third-party backend.
-The OpenTelemetry Collector **SHOULD** be configured to obfuscate or scrub sensitive data before exporting.
+You can use the OpenTelemetry Collector to scrub sensitive data before exporting it to a back end.
+Configure the Collector to obfuscate or scrub sensitive data before exporting.

 <!--- TODO: SHOULD configure obfuscation/scrubbing of sensitive metadata.
 How?
 Give more details and/or link to an existing document -->